Find Clinical Trials

 We realize an active ongoing discussion always surrounds Clinical Trials - What are they, who runs them, how do you become a part of one.

 We have partnered with EmergingMed.com to provide to you the GRACE Clinical Trial Navigation Service.
-Accessing their information via the GRACE site will take you to a private and secure page where you will be asked to fill out a short questionnaire to identify clinical trials looking for your specific diagnosis, stage and treatment history from the full national database of cancer treatment trials from all sponsors.
-Privacy and security always places the patient first.
-Their clinical trial database includes treatment trials from clinicaltrials.gov along with updates reported to them directly by trial sponsors and sites.
-Emerging Med's clinical trial matching, referral, and navigation services are provided free of charge to patients, caregivers and physicians searching for clinical trials.
-For more information regarding clinical trials and to access the EmergingMed Clinical Trial Navigation Service, please read on.
+Accessing this information via the GRACE site will take you to a private and secure page where you will be asked to fill out a short questionnaire.
+This clinical trial database includes treatment trials from clinicaltrials.gov and updates from sponsors.

 What is a Clinical Trial?